 Working in Ireland

-Similarities & Differences to UK culture
+Similarities & Differences to Work Culture in the UK

 Many people choose to move to Ireland due to being both culturally and geographically close.
 This means that initially there are several similarities such as language, weather and familiar surroundings.
 In addition to this people tend to have less cultural differences compared to countries further abroad.